gini/gini-capture-sdk-android/ginicapture/src/doc/source/integration.rst

 It displays the photographed or imported image and allows the user to review it by checking the sharpness, quality and orientation of the image.
 The user can correct the orientation by rotating the image.

-A ``ReviewFragmentListener`` instance must be available before the is attached to an activity.
+A ``ReviewFragmentListener`` instance must be available before the `ReviewFragmentCompat` is attached to an activity.
 Failing to do so will throw an exception.
 The listener instance can be provided either implicitly by making the host activity implement the ``ReviewFragmentListener`` interface or explicitly by setting the listener using ``setListener()``.